How to Make a Scary Movie with No Budget

-Vidyard has a long history of creating a Halloween video every year.
-They are among our favorites here at the office because of the creativity and anything goes approach that comes with the holiday.
+Vidyard has a long history of creating Halloween videos.
+They are among our favorites when it comes to culture videos because of the creativity and anything-goes approach that comes with the holiday.
 Many of our past videos have been rooted in comedy and parody.
 But sometimes, you just need a good scare.

 Our Horror Homage Halloween Video Concept

 The video team sat down to brainstorm exactly what kind of scary movie we wanted to create.
-As a company culture video we knew we had free range and weren’t limited to explicitly promoting our brand or demoing our product.
-We wanted to make an entertaining video for the sake of encouraging engagement and offering something fun to our existing audience base.
+As a company culture video, we knew we had free range and weren’t limited to explicitly promoting our brand or demoing our product.
+We wanted to make an entertaining video to encourage engagement and offer something fun to our existing audience base.

 We thought about ghost stories, classic monsters, and even slasher flicks.
-In the end, we were inspired by the Swedish short film “Lights Out.”
+Ultimately, we were inspired by the Swedish short film “Lights Out.”
 It was made on a shoestring budget and is certifiably terrifying.
 “Lights Out” was the breakout film for director David Sandberg who went on to direct “Annabelle” and “Shazam!” in Hollywood.

 We all agreed that “Lights Out” had a particularly lingering effect because it was based on the universally scary concept of being alone in the dark.
 In it, a woman notices a dark figure within her apartment when she turns off the lights.
 No matter what she does, she can’t avoid it—until it’s too late.
-The short film is instantly relatable and gets straight to the point, which is to frighten and entertain.
+The short film is instantly relatable and gets straight to the point, frightening and entertaining.

 One of the most talked-about aspects of this viral short film was that it was created on a shoestring budget.
 Lighting and practical effects carried the weight of the scare factor.
 We wanted to do that too.

 Our second inspiration was “Black Mirror” and the show’s use of technology to explore a strange and potentially dangerous future.
-As a video hosting software company, our technological fear factor was obvious.
+As a video hosting software company, our technological fear factor was evident.

 If you’ve used Vidyard’s Chrome extension, you know that you receive a notification as soon as someone views your video.
-We imagined a scenario in which our main character (played by our talented co-worker Jennette) creates a video that lands in the wrong hands.
+We imagined a scenario in which our main character (played by a talented in-house employee) creates a video that lands in the wrong hands.
 Our software doesn’t actually let this happen, but please indulge us and suspend your disbelief.

-I took this concept and ran with it to write a sparse script, that relied more on the quiet space between lines than the dialogue itself.
+We took this concept and ran with it to write a sparse script that relied more on the quiet space between lines than the dialogue itself.